starci-lab/cifarm-server/README.md

 The buy_animal function lets you purchase an animal by specifying its type (e.g., "chicken").
 The response will display the cost of the animal, which will be deducted from your wallet.
 <br/>
-Throw errors if there are issues such as insufficient balance or an invalid animal key...
+Throw errors if there are issues such as insufficient balance or an invalid animal key, ...
 #### 3. Plant Seed
 RPC Name: `plant_seed`
 <br/>